 Once you have full access to view your CTOS report, your first CTOS report will be sent to you for free.
 But don’t worry, you’ll still be able to check it anytime you when you go to CTOS website.

 In the process, you will get a special email account to use for CTOS purposes.
 You can even access your report at the tip of your hands with the mobile app!

 The first step in getting a higher chance of being approved is understanding what banks look at on your CTOS report.

 The details of your report mainly include your identity verification, business exposure, directorships and business ownerships.
 It also has the features of legal actions, case statuses, bankruptcy information and your comments.

 The most important part of your report that banks pay attention to is the third section, your financial history.

 This section consists of three parts - your recent credit application and CCRIS details, a record of dishonoured cheques and your comment.

 The CCRIS details are further broken down into three parts which will also be explained on the part of the CCRIS report.

-Under the comment section, you can justify why your financial behaviour.
-For instance, you have been missed a payment because your balance statement was late.
+Under the comment section, you can justify your financial behaviour.
+For instance, you have missed a payment because your balance statement was late.

 Your CTOS records are kept for 24 months as an archive of your background and credit history.
 After that, your historical file will not appear in your CTOS report after two years.